benjha/nvrapids_olcf/docs/nvidia-rapids.rst

     module load ums-gen119
     module load nvidia-rapids/0.18

 The RAPIDS module loads ``gcc/7.4.0``, ``cuda/10.1.243`` and ``python/3.7.0-anaconda3-5.3.0`` modules.
-This module includes cuDF, a pandas-like dataframe manipulation library; cuML, a collection of machine learning libraries that will provide GPU versions of algorithms available in scikit-learn; cuGraph, a NetworkX-like accelerated graph analytics library; and dask-cuda, for RAPIDS multi-gpu and multi-node GPU workloads.
 For a complete list of available packages, use ``conda list`` command after loading the RAPIDS module.
+The RAPIDS module also defines a set of environment variables to take advantage of `UCX <https://dask-cuda.readthedocs.io/en/latest/ucx.html>`_, an optimized communication framework for high-performance networking including Summit's NVLink and Infiniband communication interfaces.

 Basic LSF Script
 ----------------